Hxucaa/leancloud-utility/README.md

 1. Run `git log --oneline` and cherry pick changes to edit the CHANGELOG.md file
 2. Run `git commit -am "message"` to commit you work
 3. Run `npm version <update_type>` to update the version, this will automatically change the version number in package.json and add a tag to the repo
+4. If this is the first running publishing to npm, it will ask you for credentials.
+Please talk to time lead about this.
-4. Run `npm publish` to publish
+5. Run `npm publish` to publish
-3. Run `git push --follow-tags` - this will push two commits, one for your changes and one for npm versioning.
+6. Run `git push --follow-tags` - this will push two commits, one for your changes and one for npm versioning.

 ## Why versioning?
 You cannot just change the version number with feature updates because you have to wonder if that feature update would really be the version you want to release.
 Therefore, we'd accumulate updates in the master.
 Once it hit a threshold, we release the stuff up until that point.
 This is why it's important the version bump has to be its own commit, it cannot be combined with feature updates.